rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Other elements

-Icons, compact tertiary buttons, and text links can be used in key-value pairs.
+You can use icons, compact tertiary buttons, and text links in key-value pairs.

 {% endcolumn %}